 To see images of the NGEF team’s July 2013 trip to the monument in Normandy, visit our Facebook album.
 Read more about NGEF’s most recent trip to the monument on our blog and in the National Guard magazine article.

-The three flags that fly in front of the monument have been generously donated in perpetuity by Annin Flagmakers of Roseland, N.J.
+The three flags that fly in front of the Monument have been generously donated in perpetuity by Annin Flagmakers of Roseland, N.J.
 Because of high winds from the channel, the flags are changed both seasonally and approximately every sixty days.
 Special thanks go to Annin Flagmakers VP Bob Caggiano and to the citizens of Vierville-sur-Mer, FR.